-The South East Local Enterprise Partnership, which covers East Sussex, Essex, Kent, Medway, Southend-on-Sea and Thurrock was approved by the Coalition Government in November 2010.
-The LEP is a strategic body and will focus its efforts on areas of cross-border economic importance where there is added value in working together.
+The South East Local Enterprise Partnership, which covers East Sussex, Essex, Kent, Medway, Southend-on-Sea and Thurrock, was approved by the Coalition Government in November 2010.
+The LEP is a strategic body which focuses its efforts on areas of economic importance which cross administrative borders, where there is added value in working together.
 The single goal for the LEP is to promote steady, sustained economic growth over the next two decades.
 In order to support the joint business and public sector overarching goal, the LEP Board has agreed four strategic objectives:

-- Secure the growth of the Thames Gateway; - Promote investment in our coastal communities: - Strengthen our rural economy; and - Strengthen the competitive advantage of strategic growth locations.
+- Secure the growth of the Thames Gateway; - Promote investment in our coastal communities; - Strengthen our rural economy; and - Strengthen the competitive advantage of strategic growth locations.